Clinical Trials Need a Quality Copilot

 We've studied thousands of real-world protocols

-Using our AI pipeline, we've analyzed thousands of clinical trial protocols.
-We've found inconsistent language, ambiguities, and knowledge gaps all of which compromise the ability to run a trial.
+Using our AI pipeline, we've analyzed thousands of publicly available clinical trial protocols.
+We've found inconsistent language, ambiguities, and knowledge gaps.
+All of which compromise the ability to run a trial.

 Unlike other approaches that treat the protocol as a simple input-output problem, we believe the complexity and stakes of clinical trials demand a quality copilot that can help human teams understand and improve their protocols.